scratchfoundation/scratch-agreements/.github/actions/cla-allowlist/README.md

 Enter this slightly-silly solution: this action just keeps track of the allow-list in a central location with the goal that we can access this central location without any extra secrets or tokens or anything.
 That should let us use it from a copy of the `signature-assistant.yml` workflow running in just about any repository.
 Fingers crossed.

-## Why a JavaScript action?

-The signature assistant expects a comma-separated list stored in a single string.
-Spreading that across multiple lines in YAML is a little awkward, especially when you allow for names that include an apostrophe.
-Funneling that through a shell script, which is the other way I thought about doing this, seemed like it could be error-prone as well.
-Building the action using JS and storing the usernames in a text file just seemed like the best compromise between reliable string processing and ease of development.